-More than 10,000 females who work for the city are currently forced to use sick days, vacation days and unpaid family leave in order to take time off during and after a pregnancy, according to the Chicago Sun-Times.
+More than 10,000 females who work for the city are currently forced to use sick days, vacation days and unpaid family leave in order to take time off during and after a pregnancy.
+Emanuel is considering giving those workers paid time off.

-In a July 1 memo to Human Resources Commissioner Soo Choi, Mayor Rahm Emanuel's chief of staff wrote that the maternity leave policy must be reviewed, the Sun-Times reports.
+In a July 1 memo to Human Resources Commissioner Soo Choi, Emanuel's chief of staff wrote that the maternity leave policy must be reviewed.
+A report is expected by mid-August.